 What is the impact vision statement of the documentary?

-Seeding Time Pictures and their impact partners will work together on the “Triple Effect – Who Cares for the Carer?”
-Marketing Plan and impact campaign for Carers Week 2019.
+Seeding Time Pictures and their impact partners will work together to disseminate “Triple Effect – Who Cares for the Carers?”

-We will call on members of the general public to get involved through social media and start a conversation about self-care – using the theme “Who Cares for the Carer?”
-People will encourage friends, neighbours and family members who may need to focus on self-care to take time out to ‘paint the roses’ and try art classes.
+We will call on members of the general public to get involved through social media and start a conversation about self-care – using the theme “Who Cares for the Carers?”
+People will encourage friends, neighbours and family members who may need to focus on self-care to take time out to for respite.

 What outcomes does the project hope to achieve from making this documentary?

-• “Triple Effect – Who Cares for the Carer” documentary will be submitted to international film festivals during the period of 2019 – 2020.
+• “Triple Effect – Who Cares for the Carers” documentary will be submitted to international film festivals 2020.

-• The trailer link of “Triple Effect – Who Cares for the Carer” documentary will be used for promotional purposes including the feature in the Carer Magazines.
+• The trailer link of “Triple Effect – Who Cares for the Carers” documentary will be used for promotional purposes including the feature in the Carer Magazines.

 How will partnerships with this project help inform the project development?

-Seeding Time Pictures have partnered with Carers Queensland, Carers NT, Carers NSW, Carers Tasmania and Carers Australia and are in the process of developing a Marketing Plan for Carers Week October 2019.
-We are interested in partnering with organisations working with Carers, Mental Health and Arts.
+Seeding Time Pictures have partnered with Carers Queensland, Carers NT, Carers NSW, Carers Tasmania.
+We are interested in partnering with organisations and individuals who support Carers, Mental Health and Arts.

 Audience Engagement and Social Impact